mert-othaw/mert-othaw/DT_EN_Phase_2_Observe.md

 * Empathy map

-Team members can use this methods to get common expertise and to empathize in end-users.
+Team members can use this methods to get common expertise and empathize in end-users.

 ## Further Inputs